Mental health problems – an introduction

 These fears are often reinforced by the negative (and often unrealistic) way that people experiencing mental health problems are shown on TV, in films and by the media.
-These fears may stop you from talking about your problems, or seeking help.
+This may stop you from talking about your problems, or seeking help.
 This, in turn, is likely to increase your distress and sense of isolation.

 Most people know someone who has experienced a mental health problem.
-They can happen to anyone, at any time.
+They can happen to all kinds of people from all walks of life.
 And it's likely that, when you find a combination of self-care, treatment and support that works for you, you will get better.

-This information was published in December 2015.
-We will revise it in 2018.
+This information was published in October 2017.

 This page is currently under review.
 All content was accurate when published.